What every athlete should know about magnesium, according to a sports dietitian

 Marathon training takes its toll on the body, and (for me) causes sleep disturbances.
 Even though I was really tired, I found it hard to sleep through the night due to leg discomfort.
 Not to mention that I also felt sluggish during many of my runs.

-After using the magnesium supplement for about a month, I started to notice an uptick in my energy levels, as well as better sleep patterns.
+After using the magnesium supplement for about a month, I noticed an uptick in my energy levels, as well as better sleep patterns.
 I truly believe that the combination of diligent training, good nutrition and a magnesium supplement helped me feel strong through my marathon training and the race day.

 Although magnesium supplements helped me and they have many benefits, they may not be for everyone, especially those on medication.
 Before taking any type of supplement, check with a physician, pharmacist, or Registered Dietitian.